TaylorHigginsGEM/processPublicData/README.md

 ## Initial Set up
+* clone the repo "maps"
+* cd into the root of the repo, at the same level as the trackers and src folders
+* run npm install (this will install the correct version of node and all node modules that the repo depends on by looking at the package.json and package-lock.json files)
 * create a virtual environment and activate it
 * pip install -r requirements.txt
 * create the following Python file by running the following command: